Search

 KERR, Philip

 London: Chatto & Windus, 1992.
-Nice copy of this first edition.
+First edition.
 Signed by the author to the title page.
 Clean and tidy dust wrapper.
 White is still bright!
 Book itself is clean and tidy.
 A little darkening to the pages only.
 Neatly signed.
+330 pages.

 Book ID: 2306